 The IRA contribution age limit has changed over the years, allowing more flexibility for individuals saving for retirement.
 Traditional IRAs once had an upper age limit for contributions, but this restriction was removed with the SECURE Act of 2019, enabling individuals to continue contributing as long as they have earned income.
 While there has never been a Roth IRA age limit, income limits still apply.
-These changes allow retirees and late-career workers to keep adding to their retirement savings, provided they meet the income requirements.
+These rules remain in effect for the 2026 tax year, allowing retirees and late-career workers to keep contributing if income requirements are met.

 If you have questions about retirement planning or need help managing your IRAs, consider working with a financial advisor.